hardwario/docs/chester/firmware-sdk/install-windows.md

 ## Installation Steps

 The installation steps are split into multiple sections.
-At the end, you will be able to build the `blinky` sample from the CHESTER SDK.
+At the end, you will be able to build the `blinky` sample from the **CHESTER SDK**.

 ### Install Python